 Most drivers in Ontario are aware that they must have automobile insurance before driving, or letting anyone else drive, their vehicle.
-What most don’t know is that you may not be able to sue for your injuries if you are in an accident while driving uninsured.
+What most don’t know is that you may not be able to sue for your injuries if you are in an accident while driving without car insurance.
 Even if the accident is not your fault.

 Ontario’s Insurance Act (Section 267.6(1)) prevents vehicle owners from suing for injuries arising directly or indirectly from the use or operation of a motor vehicle if they are without car insurance, regardless of who’s at fault.
 This may seem unfair, but we want to make sure that everyone who owns a car is properly insured.
 We also want to make sure that people who are being paid out of the general pool of car insurance are also contributing to that pool.